vendrhub/vendr-payment-provider-worldpay/README.md

 # Vendr Worldpay Payment Provider

-Worldpay Payment Provider for Vendr, the eCommerce package for Umbrao v8+
+Worldpay Payment Provider for Vendr, the eCommerce package for Umbraco